realtechsupport/return-to-bali/README.md

 browser = firefox or chromium; debug_mode = debug or no-debug.
 The terminal window will display comments.
 You should see the launch screen in a browser window.

 	crtl +  /  ctrl – 	increase / decrease zoom factor.

-Stop the app from the terminal: ctrl-c
+Stop the app from the terminal:
+	ctrl-c

-Exit environment at the terminal: ctrl-d
+Exit environment at the terminal:
+	ctrl-d

-If you see browser errors .. clear the browsing history: ctrl-H clear browsing data clear data
+If you see browser errors .. clear the browsing history:
+	ctrl-H
+	clear browsing data
+	clear data

-<i>Check the README.pdf file in the repository for a detailed description on how to use the modules in AIE.</i>
+<i>Check the README.pdf file in the repository for a detailed description on how to use the modules.</i>